marsbard/grua/README.md

 __ENV__ &lt;variable name&gt;

 Replace the template with the content of the named environment variable.
-See the example above.
+See the examples above.

 __GRUA__ &lt;'subcommand'&gt;